singhalkirtika/Invoice-Mini-Database-Project/README.md

 # Invoice-Mini-Database-Project

-This is an application for database management of retail shops.
+This is a java application using SQL for database management of retail shops.
 After logging into the account, the sales person has the options of:
 * viewing the stock,
 * adding items to the stock,